 PROJECT PURPOSE & GOALS

-This project proposes to develop a natural language processing (NLP) web service that will be accessible and publicly available to researchers on the Public Health Community Platform (PHCP) – a cooperative platform for sharing interoperable technologies to address public health priority areas aimed at improving population health outcomes and health equity (e.g., tobacco use).
-The NLP service will enable functionality that processes spontaneous report narratives, extracts clinical and temporal information from the text, formats the data for presentation, and maps unstructured medical concepts (e.g., cancer data and safety surveillance data) into structured and standardized data (i.e., International Classification of Diseases 10th Edition Clinical Modification (ICD‑10‑CM), Logical Observation Identifiers Names and Codes (LOINC), Systematized Nomenclature of Medicine (SNOMED) and MedDRA.
+This project developed a NLP web service that is publicly available to researchers to help them convert unstructured clinical information into structured and standardized coded data.
+The NLP web services environment is available on the Public Health Community Platform (PHCP) – a cooperative platform for sharing interoperable technologies to address public health priority areas aimed at improving population health outcomes and health equity (e.g., tobacco use).
+The NLP web services environment contains NLP architectures and tools that process spontaneous report narratives, extracts clinical and temporal information from the text, formats the data for presentation, and maps unstructured medical concepts (e.g., cancer data and safety surveillance data) into structured and standardized data (i.e., International Classification of Diseases 10th Edition Clinical Modification (ICD 10 CM), Logical Observation Identifiers Names and Codes (LOINC), Systematized Nomenclature of Medicine (SNOMED) and MedDRA.

 Design the NLP Web Service technical requirements (CDC lead; FDA contributor).

-Pilot the NLP Web Service on the PCHP.
+Update the NLP Web Service and release the final version on the PHCP (CDC/FDA collaboration).

 The project team completed the environmental scan, which includes a literature review and multi-channel review that identifies 54 existing open-source tools that are potentially useful in building pipelines for clinical NLP domains.

 Upon completion of the environmental scan, the project team designed the Clinical Language Engineering Workbench (CLEW) platform environment in order to provide open-source NLP and machine learning tools to develop, experiment with, and refine clinical NLP models.